ashutoshtiwari13/ClubManagement/README.md

 An Android Application which can used to manage the registrations of candidates for a College Club.
 It can used by the Club Managers/Heads to keep record of the candidates, make registration for new clubs , delete existing clubs and inform candidates of the events organised.

-Students can register for particular events and gets text messages upon successfull Registrations.
+Students can register for particular events and gets text messages on successfull Registrations.
 It accompanies interactive UI and two-way authentication has been used(OTP based).

 ## Installation ##